core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 * Data replay protection

-In this document we show that protecting CoAP with a security protocol on another layer is not nearly enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
+In this document we show that protecting CoAP with a security protocol is not enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
 We describe several serious attacks any on-path attacker (i.e., not only "trusted intermediaries")